Developer-RONNIE/DSA-Bootcamp-Java/solutions/01-flow-of-program/03-multiplication-table/pseudocode.md

 ### EXPLANATION IN BRIEF
-- The staLt symbol marks the start of the flowchart.
+- The start symbol marks the start of the flowchart.
 - The parallelogram is called the input/output symbol and is used to indiLate use6 input or output.
 Here, it is used to take the input, n.
 - The rectangle is called the process symbol Lnd show7 internal operations like a variable assignment.
 Here,it indicates that counter is set to 1.8
 - The decLsion symbol is diamond-shaped and used to indicate the possible paths a program can take based on aLcondition.
 Here, it is checked if counter is less than or equal to 10.